 We use a range of teaching methods including practical workshops, seminars, tutorials, lectures and self-directed study for skills development.
 Design projects are the main focus of learning and you will have regular opportunity to gain feedback on your work through group tutorials and seminars.

 The time you’ll spend working on projects can vary from a single day to a full trimester or even the whole academic year.
 By working on these projects, you will develop transferrable skills, such as communication, organisation, team working, presenting and project management.

 You’ll work on live briefs with our external partners in several of your modules, as well as have the chance to connect with industry professionals on a number of occasions.

 Throughout this graphic design course, you’ll record and reflect on your experiences.
 This will help you to develop an awareness of your understanding of the subject and help you to develop your skills.

 You’ll have access to regular group tutorials where you can feedback on progress and discuss what you’ve learned.
 In these sessions, you’ll explore ideas and concepts through group discussion.

 Workshops are sessions in which you’ll be taught and be able to develop your practical and technical skills.

-For studio-based modules you will be assessed on 100% coursework, which usually involves research and development work including ideas generation, design process, final outcomes and reflective analysis and evaluation.
+For studio-based modules, you will be assessed on 100% of coursework, which usually involves research and development work including ideas generation, design process, final outcomes and reflective analysis and evaluation.